 Both inside and outside the company, we promote respect for fundamental human and labour rights and protection of the environment, which we consider a primary asset to be preserved for future generations.
 Furthermore, we combat corruption in all its forms.

-As part of our commitment to sustainability, in 2014, we joined the Principles for Sustainable Insurance (PSI), an initiative promoted by the Environment Programme’s Finance Initiative (UNIFI) of the United Nations.
+As part of our commitment to manage our insurance business in an increasingly sustainable way, in 2014, we joined the Principles for Sustainable Insurance (PSI), an initiative promoted by the Environment Programme’s Finance Initiative (UNIFI) of the United Nations.
 The principles provide a framework for addressing risks and opportunities related to environmental, social and corporate governance aspects in the global insurance industry.
 In particular, they require these aspects to be incorporated into decision-making, in addition to working together with governments, regulators and other concerned institutions, as well as clients and business partners, to promote widespread action within society in relation to sustainability.

 Generali Group CEO’s letter replying to the “Annual Letter to CEOs” from BlackRock